Sampling low-fidelity outputs for estimation of high-fidelity density and its tails

 Then, LAMP records are generated for these 20 record numbers and the corresponding LAMP/SC record maxima pairs appear in the scatter plot as the ``tt'' or ``(top) top 20'' points.
 The ``tb'' or ``(top) bottom 20'' points are obtained similarly but for 20 record numbers with the smallest record maxima among the 2,000 SC records.
-A similar plot but for another motion, heave, record maxima and only LAMP/SC appear on the right of Figure~\ref{f:intro-sampling} where the distinction might be clearer.

-It is natural to expect that such selective sampling (we use a more technical term and method ``importance sampling'' below) should be more advantageous when using lower-fidelity SC to inform inference about higher-fidelity LAMP, especially when larger and extreme values are of interest.
-Indeed, from Figure~\ref{f:intro-sampling}, note that the range of the high-fidelity values is larger when using such selective sampling, rather than random sampling.
-This is naturally expected when SC (possibly in conjunction with LSTM) could act as a reasonable predictor for LAMP motion.
+Again, since the range of $Y$-values is larger compared to random sampling, such selective sampling (we use a more technical term and method ``importance sampling'' below) should be more advantageous when using lower-fidelity $X$ to inform inference about higher-fidelity $Y$.
+We also note that such benefit is expected if $X$ and $Y$ are strongly correlated.
+Strong dependence is not necessarily guaranteed, even for the same record numbers (random seeds).
+Figure~\ref{f:intro-sampling}, right plot, depicts an analogous scatterplot but for another motion, roll, where the dependence between $X$ and $Y$ is weak.